-Corollary discharge of attention movement model.
-This model of the AB is an application of Taylor and Rogers's (2002) influential theory of attention control: the corollary discharge of attention movement (CODAM) model.
-Fragopanagos, Kockelkoren, and Taylor (2005) suggested that RSVP processing proceeds in the following manner: Initially, stimuli pass through input and object map modules before they reach a working memory module, where they become consciously available.
+This model of the AB is an application of Taylor and Rogers's (2002) influential theory of attention control: the Corollary Discharge of Attention Movement model (CODAM).
+Fragopanagos, Kockelkoren and Taylor (2005) suggest that RSVP processing proceeds in the following manner: Initially, stimuli pass through input and object map modules before they reach a working memory module, where they become consciously available.
 Crucial to this model's account of the AB is the role played by an inverse model controller (IMC), which attentionally boosts items in the object map in order for them to be admitted into working memory.
-The AB occurs because this attentional boost is withheld from T2 at short lags to prevent it from interfering with the encoding of T1.
-A monitor module inhibits the IMC until T1 processing is complete, which is determined by the monitor's continually comparing the target representation with a predictor of the current stimulus, which is computed via the current attentional control signal (corollary discharge) from the IMC.
-When T2 appears in close temporal proximity to T1, the IMC will be suppressed, because the target representation will be that for T1, whereas the corollary discharge will represent T2.
-As a result, T2 will not be attentionally enhanced and, therefore, will not enter working memory.
-At longer lags, both the target representation and corollary discharge will be those for T2, and hence, no T2 deficit will be observed.
-In this framework, lag 1 sparing results from the temporal dynamics of the IMC inhibition, which does not onset until after the T1+1 stimulus has been presented.
+The AB occurs because this attentional boost is withheld from T2 at short lags to prevent it from interfering with the encoding of the first target.
+A monitor module inhibits the IMC until T1 processing is complete, which is determined by the monitor continually comparing the target representation to a predictor of the current stimulus, which is computed via the current attentional control signal (corollary discharge) from the IMC.
+When T2 appears in close temporal proximity to the first target, the IMC will be suppressed because the target representation will be that for T1, while the corollary discharge will represent the second target.
+As a result, T2 will not be attentionally enhanced and therefore not enter working memory.
+At longer lags, both the target representation and corollary discharge will be that for the second target, and hence no second target deficit will be observed.
+In this framework, Lag 1 sparing results from the temporal dynamics of the IMC inhibition, which doesn't onset until after the T1+1 stimulus has been presented.
 Consequently, it too will be attentionally enhanced and enter working memory.